 Update: Including our lovely volunteer facilitators for each class (thank you!), we had 67 registrations and 54 students in attendance at these classes, for a total donation of $270.
 Great job, everybody.

 Geoff Patterson is a KCDC organizer, avid trail runner, and general outdoor enthusiast.
-When he’s not reading historical fiction, explorer nonfiction, or social justice books, he is constantly looking for recommendations to add to his never-ending reading queue.
-(Strictly speaking, it’s more a stack than a queue; but all that really clarifies is that it’s hard to shake the nerdiness of a day job in software!)
+When he’s not reading historical fiction, explorer nonfiction, or for KCDC’s Queer Book Club, he is constantly looking for suggestions to add to his never-ending reading queue.
+(It’s more a stack than a queue; but all that really clarifies is that it’s hard to shake the nerdiness of a day job in software!)